UniMath/agda-unimath/src/foundation/parametricity-booleans.lagda.md

     is-parametric-is-subfinite-is-parametric-bool H eX
 ```

-### If some type refutes decidable Π-types then the booleans are parametric
+### If some type refutes decidability of universal quantifications, then the booleans are parametric

 In particular, if the
 [weak limited principle of omniscience](foundation.weak-limited-principle-of-omniscience.md)